-Once a valid domestic partnership has been established, the parties enjoy the same rights and duties as married spouses.
+Once a valid domestic partnership has been established in Nevada, the parties enjoy the same rights and duties as married spouses.
 They may establish community property and debts.
 Upon separation and dissolution, the dependent partner may be entitled to support and maintenance.
 Domestic partners have the same rights to inherit as married spouses do.

 If the partnership is for longer than 5 years or if there are disputed property issues, a domestic partnership must be dissolved through the family court in the same way as a marriage is dissolved under Chapter 125 of the Nevada Revised Statutes.